victorlapin/BTCantinaMissions/README.md

 - `CantinaHotkey` (e.g. `"F7"`) opens the board/ledger with a key press from the
   ship room view (the same scope where the location bar lives) — independent of the button.
-Inside the board: small jobs — destroy specific units, collect items, acquire mechs or salvage parts.
+Inside the board: small jobs — destroy specific units, collect and hand over items, mechs, salvage parts or vehicles.
 Take a job, do the work out in the field, come back and deliver it for C-Bills (and bonus items).
 The board refreshes monthly.

 ## Requirements